Ichikawa Danjūrō XIII: Personal life

-On November 19, 2009, he announced his engagement to news presenter Mao Kobayashi.
+On 19 November 2009, he announced his engagement to news presenter Mao Kobayashi in a written statement and the couple later held a press conference at a local hotel for an official announcement on 29 January 2010.
+Their wedding took place on 30 July 2010 and was televised by Nippon TV.

-On November 25, 2010, Danjūrō got involved in a late-night brawl at a members-only bar in the Nishi Azabu district of Tokyo, and sustained serious injuries, including a burst blood vessel in his left eye.
+On 25 November 2010, Danjūrō got involved in a late-night brawl at a members-only bar in the Nishi Azabu district of Tokyo, and sustained serious injuries, including a burst blood vessel in his left eye.
 Although the assailant, a member of a motorcycle gang, was arrested and jailed, the court's judgment was that Danjūrō's role in provoking the incident could not be denied.
 The incident caused a subsequent hiatus in his acting activities, and led to the cessation of a commercial advertising campaign featuring him.
 The incident received broad coverage due to Danjūrō's status, and brought to public view the links that exist between the entertainment world and mobsters in Japan.

-On July 25, 2011, his daughter, Reika, was born.
-On March 22, 2013, his son and successor Kangen Horikoshi (now Ichikawa Shinnosuke VIII) was born.
+On 25 July 2011, his daughter, Reika, was born.
+On 22 March 2013, his son and successor Kangen Horikoshi (now Ichikawa Shinnosuke VIII) was born.

 In 2016, he ordained as a Shingon Buddhist monk at Narita-san Shinshō-ji temple.

-On June 22, 2017, Mao Kobayashi died after a protracted battle with breast cancer.
+On 22 June 2017, Mao Kobayashi died after a protracted battle with breast cancer.